cedricngakou/era-carob/README.md

 ## What is Carob?

-Carob is an open agricultural data platform that standardises experimental datasets into a common schema (~238,000 observations, ~197 datasets).
+Carob is an open agricultural data platform that standardises experimental datasets into a common schema (~238,000 observations,*check number of datasets).

 ------------------------------------------------------------------------